Betree/magicblue/README.md

 </table>

 ## Installation
+### HomeAssistant
+If you want to use this project with [HomeAssistant](https://home-assistant.io/) you'll need to install `magicblue` as described below then use the component available here : https://github.com/xiaohuim/homeassistant-magicblue

 ### Linux
 You must use python 3+ and have a proper Bluetooth 4.0 interface installed on your machine.